-Cisco Wave 2 wireless controllers enable realtime communication, configuration, management, analysis and troubleshooting for Cisco Wi-Fi appliances and services.
-Cisco has developed both physical and virtual wireless controllers for unified administration of wireless environments, but WLANs with a large number of Wi-Fi access points are better served by physical Wi-Fi controllers.
-Wave 2 wireless controller appliances from Cisco offer significant advantages in comparison to Wave 1 and earlier models such as higher performance, concurrent support for both 1G and 10G Ethernet, enhanced application visibility and control (AVC), and advanced, built-in protection.
+Cisco Wave 2 wireless controllers enable fast communication, deployment, administration, analysis and troubleshooting for Cisco Wi-Fi appliances and services.
+Cisco offers both hardware and virtual wireless controllers for unified management of wireless networks, but WLANs with a large number of wireless access points are better served by physical Wi-Fi controllers.
+Current generation wireless controller appliances from Cisco deliver major advantages in comparison to Wave 1 and older products such as higher throughput, simultaneous support for 1G and 10G Ethernet, enhanced application visibility and control, and hardened, built-in security.

-Cisco's 3504 Wireless Controller is a value-priced device with a desktop form factor and intended for small and medium-sized organizations.
-You can use the 3504 in a centralized network environment such as in small branch and remote offices administered over the wide-area network via Cisco FlexConnect, or in mesh deployments where wiring is sparse.
-The 3504 wireless controller supports as many as 150 access points and 3,000 clients, delivers 4 Gbps throughput, and supports up to 4,096 VLANs.
-The 3504 WiFi controller features a multi-gigabit Ethernet port (up to 5 Gigabit Ethernet) and four 1-Gigabit Ethernet interfaces.
-Access points can be connected to the controller through two Power over Ethernet ports.
-The 3504 Wi-Fi controller offers fast failover for access points and clients, which allows nonstop availability for apps.
-Like other Wave 2 Wi-Fi controllers from Cisco, the 3504 model has the built-in ability to communicate with Cisco Prime Infrastructure, Cisco Mobility Services, and Cisco 5520 and 8540 wireless controllers.
+Cisco's 3504 WiFi Controller is a value-priced device available in a desktop form factor and designed for smaller businesses.
+You can use the 3504 model in a centralized network architecture such as in small branch and home-based offices managed across the WAN via FlexConnect, or in mesh installations where wiring is sparse.
+The 3504 Wi-Fi controller can handle as many as 150 wireless APs and 3,000 client users, delivers 4 Gbps performance, and supports up to 4,096 VLANs.
+The 3504 controller features a Cisco Multigigabit port (up to 5 Gigabit Ethernet) and four 1-GB Ethernet interfaces.
+Access points can be attached directly to the WiFi controller through two Power over Ethernet (PoE) ports.
+The 3504 Wi-Fi controller offers fast failover for APs and users, which allows uninterrupted availability for apps.
+As with other current Wave 2 wireless controllers available from Cisco, the 3504 model has the built-in capability to communicate with Cisco Prime Infrastructure, Cisco Mobility Services Engine, and Cisco 5520 and 8540 WiFi controllers.

-The Cisco 8540 Wireless Controller, available in a 2 rack unit (RU) package, is a high-end wireless controller intended to support enterprises, service providers, and large campuses.
-The 8540 Wireless controller can be run in centralized, distributed, and mesh deployments and supports up to 6,000 access points and 64,000 clients.
-The 8540 Wireless controller offers throughput as high as 40 Gbps and supports up to 4,096 VLANs.
-The 8340 comes with four 1-GB or 10GE interfaces and features SSD storage, backup power supplies, redundant fans, and rapid failover.
+Cisco's 8540 Wireless Controller, offered in a 2 rack unit (RU) package, is a high-end WiFi controller intended to support enterprises, service providers, and large campus environments.
+The 8540 Wireless controller can be run in centralized, distributed, and mesh architectures and supports up to 6,000 APs and 64,000 client users.
+The 8540 Wireless controller offers throughput as high as 40 Gbps and supports 4,096 VLANs.
+The 8340 comes with four 1-GB or 10GE interfaces and features SSD storage, redundant power supplies, redundant fans, and subsecond failover.

-Cisco wireless LAN controllers cut the time and cost required to configure, monitor, and troubleshoot wireless networks by offering single-point control of functions such as setting up access points, enforcing single-point policies throughout wired/wireless LANs, supporting enterprise-wide QoS for IP voice and HD video, tracking and optimizing system health, implementing intrusion prevention tools to defend against cyber break-ins and DoS threats, and managing IPv6 and dual-stack clients.
-Cisco has developed wireless LAN controllers for businesses of any size and offers desktop or rackmount controllers, modular add-on controllers for Cisco routers and Catalyst switches, and switches with integrated wireless network controllers.
+Cisco wireless network controllers reduce the effort and expense needed to configure, manage, and troubleshoot Wi-Fi networks by centralizing control of tasks like provisioning access points, enforcing single-point policies across converged wired and wireless networks, supporting enterprise-wide Quality of Service for voice and video, monitoring and troubleshooting network health, implementing intrusion prevention capabilities to guard against unauthorized access and Denial of Service attacks, and managing IPv6 and dual-stack clients.
+Cisco has developed wireless network controllers for organizations of all sizes and offers standalone desktop appliances, modular plug-in wireless controllers for Cisco ISR routers and switches, and switches with built-in wireless network controllers.

-Cisco's Wave 1 WiFi network controllers incorporate Cisco CleanAir tools to avoid RF interference and create self-healing wireless networks for maximum 802.11n and 802.11ac performance and protection.
-Built-in Apple Bonjour Gateways allow discovery and policy throughout the enterprise for Apple-based applications.
-For high availability, Cisco wireless controllers support wireless access point and client stateful switchover by permitting a standby HA wireless controller to synchronize with a main controller for access point license tabulation, CAPWAP state and roaming keys, and AP CAPWAP state.
-If the main controller stops working, thousands of APs and clients can failover in less than a second to the secondary controller.
+Cisco's Wave 1 wireless controllers incorporate Cisco CleanAir tools to minimize RF interference and produce self-healing and self-optimizing wireless LANs for maximum 802.11n and 802.11ac performance and protection.
+Built-in Bonjour Gateways permit discovery, advertisement and policy throughout WLAN, LAN and WAN for Apple applications.
+For high availability (HA), Cisco wireless LAN controllers allow AP and client stateful switchover by enabling a standby high-availability wireless controller to synchronize with a primary controller for access point license count, CAPWAP state and roaming keys, and AP CAPWAP state.
+In case the main wireless controller fails, thousands of APs and clients can switchover immediately to the secondary wireless LAN controller.

-Cisco Catalyst 3650 Series are 1RU form-factor switches intended for small to mid-size businesses and branch offices and come with a built-in wireless LAN controller with the ability to support 40 Gb of wireless throughput per switch and up to 25 access points and 1000 wireless clients on each switch or stack.
-Cisco Catalyst 3850 Series are 1RU rackmount switches intended for mid-size businesses and large enterprises and feature an integrated wireless LAN controller with 40 Gb of wireless capacity per switch and support for up to 50 APs and up to 2000 wireless clients.
-The Wireless Services Module2 (WiSM2) is a plug-in blade for Catalyst 6500 Series switches that include a built-in wireless LAN controller intended for mid-to-large size enterprises and capable of 20 Gbps throughput and with support for up to 1000 APs and as many as 15,000 wireless clients.
-(For information about Progent's consulting services for Cisco switches, see Cisco switches deployment and management consulting.)
+Catalyst 3650 Series are 1RU switches designed for small to mid-size businesses and satellite offices and have an integrated wireless network controller with the ability to handle up to 40 Gb of wireless throughput for each switch and up to 25 access points and 1000 clients per switch.
+Cisco Catalyst 3850 Series are 1RU rackmount switches designed for midsize and large organizations and feature an integrated wireless controller supporting 40 Gb of wireless capacity on each switch and support for up to 50 access points and up to 2000 wireless clients.
+The Wireless Services Module2 (WiSM2) is an add-in blade for Cisco Catalyst 6500 Series switches that include an integrated wireless controller designed for mid-to-large size businesses and capable of 20 Gbps throughput and with support for up to 1000 wireless access points and as many as 15,000 wireless clients.
+(To find out about Progent's consulting services for Cisco switches, see Cisco switches deployment and management support.)

-Cisco 2500 Series Wireless Controllers are entry-level desktop appliances that streamline the deployment and operation of wireless LANs for small and midsize businesses and branches.
-The 2500 Series wireless network controller supports 5 to 75 wireless access points and up to 1000 clients and offers throughput of up to 1 Gbps.
+Cisco 2500 Wireless Controllers are entry-level desktop appliances that streamline the provisioning and management of wireless networks for small and midsize businesses and branches.
+The Cisco 2500 wireless LAN controller can handle 5 to 75 access points and 1000 wireless clients and offers sustained performance of 1 Gbps.

-Cisco's 5500 Series Wireless Controller is an expandable 1RU appliance intended for mid-to-large sized organizations and campus environments and can support up to 500 access points and 7,000 wireless clients while delivering 8 Gbps throughput.
-Cisco's 5760 Wireless Controller is a 1RU appliance designed for mid-to-large campuses with support for up to 1000 APs and 12,000 clients and providing performance of 60 Gbps to accommodate high client densities and high amounts of video-intensive mobile applications.
+The Cisco 5500 Series Wireless Controller is an expandable 1RU appliance intended for mid-to-large sized businesses and campuses and can support up to 500 access points and 7,000 wireless clients while delivering 8 Gbps performance.
+The Cisco 5760 Wireless Controller is a 1RU appliance designed for mid-to-large campus environments with support for 1000 access points and 12,000 clients and offering throughput of 60 Gbps to handle high wireless client densities and high amounts of video-intensive applications.

-The Cisco Flex 7500 Series Wireless Controller is intended to enable centralized management of massive collections of wireless remote sites from a single datacenter, avoiding the requirement for a Wi-Fi controller at every remote site.
-The 1RU Flex 7500 appliance lets you build a private cloud to configure, monitor, maintain, and repair as many as 6000 access points and up to 64,000 wireless clients while supporting 1 Gbps throughput.
-The Cisco 8500 Wireless Controller is a 1RU appliance designed to monitor and manage wireless networks for large campuses or service providers and can scale to handle up to 6000 wireless points and 64,000 wireless clients while offering 10 Gbps throughput.
+Cisco's Flex 7500 Wireless Controller is intended to enable centralized management of massive collections of wireless branches from one location, eliminating the costs of a Wi-Fi controller at each branch.
+The 1RU Flex 7500 appliance allows you to establish a private cloud to configure, track, manage, and repair up to 6000 wireless access points and up to 64,000 wireless clients while supporting 1 Gbps performance.
+Cisco's 8500 Wireless Controller is a 1RU device engineered to monitor and control Wi-Fi networks for very large campuses or for service providers and can scale to support up to 6000 APs and up to 64,000 wireless clients while offering 10 Gbps throughput.

-To find out more about Cisco WiFi controllers, go to Cisco wireless controllers consulting and integration.
+For more information about Cisco wireless controllers, see Cisco wireless controllers consulting services.